outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - data problem perspectives with associated solution metrics

+        - interface component perspectives

+          - 'object' perspective identifying object changes/structures needed

+          - 'state' perspective identifying state changes/structures needed

+          - 'variable' perspective identifying which variables are required for solving automation task problem before changing existing system

+          - 'function' perspective identifying which functions to write before implementing solution

+          - 'cause' perspective identifying causal network of system components and which causes need to be changed to complete automation task
+            - cause of logic selection in existing solution may be the sequence & existence of queries, whether the logic functions are available, & whether the logic variables are populated, whereas the target cause of logic selection should be which logic exists in a data store & the sequence of queries to that data store

+        - attribute-specific perspectives

-        - 'function' perspective identifying the most useful functions to write that add the most flexibility to existing system (to support other intents) while fulfilling relevant problem-solving intents of the automation task problem
+          - 'optimization' perspective: identifying the most useful functions to write that optimize a metric (like 'flexibility') to the existing system (to support other intents), while fulfilling relevant problem-solving intents of the automation task problem

           - 'organized' perspective that integrates solution with existing system of solutions & finds/handles error types
             - apply interfaces to task & integrate interface objects into solution
               1. find variables of task ('inject logic for specific cases') first
               2. identify variable interactions & important error types to avoid with those variables
               3. design solution fulfilling foreseeable error types
               - variables of 'logic injection' function (solution to automation task of 'injecting logic in specific cases'):
                 - whether specific inputs have specific associated logic
                 - whether logic variables are available/populated in input
                 - whether logic functions in associated logic are available in execution context
                 - whether logic inputs are validated
                 - whether other specific cases are supported by 'logic injection' function
                 - whether specific cases of multiple injected logic compoennts coordinate or contradict each other
                 - whether outputs of injected logic components suboptimally change inputs of other injected logic components
                 - whether injected logic components have a correct sequence and whether it aligns with injection sequence

           - 'efficient' or 'default' perspective with low learning curve (adjust existing logic & write tests, dont change anything that isnt necessary like rearranging components)
             - apply most granular change & add changes/logic as necessary to support future intents
               - apply most adjacent solution (add specific conditions to actual logic)

           - 'consolidated' perspective with low maintainence requirements
             - move logic to position with best available testing, validation, processing functions

           - 'reusability' perspective enabling future usage
             - keep logic in position enabling future usage intents

           - integrated 'consolidated' and 'reusability' perspectives
             - keep logic in position enabling future usage intents, but add function to convert to position with best functions to support those intents (testing, validation, processing functions)

+        - structure perspectives

           - 'limit' perspective
             - identify limit of implementations & identify whether usage will converge to limit
               - implementation limits:
                 - will adding granular specific cases directly to existing solution ever hit a point where its sub-optimal
               - limit convergence:
                 - are we near that point or will we be in the lifecycle of this solution

         - logic attribute ('type') perspective
           - sub-queries about type attributes to solve problem of 'finding correct position of components to fulfill organization intent'